-BibleWise is an independent website by Christian Scientists with Sunday School teaching tips, parenting tips, podcasts of Bible stories, CDs for sale, and more.
+BibleWise is an independent website by students of Christian Science with Sunday School teaching tips, parenting tips, podcasts of Bible stories, CDs for sale, and more.

 The Blue Letter Bible is a free, searchable online Bible program providing access to many different Bible translations including: KJV, NKJV, NLT, ESV, and many others.
 In addition, in-depth study tools are provided on the site with access to commentaries, encyclopedias, dictionaries, and other technological resources.
 For the young-at-heart, there are Bible study videos, word boards, and snap boards.

-The Crisler Library in Oxford, England, holds the research collection of B. Cobbey Crisler, a Bible scholar and Christian Scientist.
+The Crisler Library in Oxford, England, holds the research collection of B. Cobbey Crisler, who was a Bible scholar and student of Christian Science.
 His books and transcripts are available for sale to support the ongoing archeological work of the Crisler Library.

 Early Christian Texts explores historical and spiritual questions raised by extra-canonical books and forgotten scriptures.
 This website includes a monthly online discussion, podcasts, and links to online courses, such as "The Gospel of Thomas Goes Public" and “Ancient Christian Texts for Modern Healing,” taught by Dr. Shirley Paulson who was Head of Ecumenical Affairs for The Mother Church.